 Remember to take action immediately after your pet marks your rug, otherwise, your pet may believe that it has permission to continue marking your rug.
 Your pet may simply not realize that its behavior is unsuitable.

 Tufted rugs are the most common victims of pet marking.
 Tufted rugs have a backing attached to the underside of the rug.
 This backing is attached using any number of glues- chemical, natural latex, organic, and more.
-Dogs are especially sensitive to these glues, and the scents may cause them to become confused and mark the rugs with urine.
+Dogs are especially sensitive to these glues, and the scents may cause them to become confused and mark the rugs.

 Behnam Rugs advises customers with pets, especially those with younger pets, to steer clear of tufted rugs.
 Although they may seem like an inexpensive option when you purchase them, the amount of cleaning you will end up needing is simply not worth it in the end.

-Although you may not have any pets at home, your rug may still have a peculiar odor about it.
+Although you may not have any pets at home, your rug may still have a peculiar smell about it.
 This is completely normal.
 Rugs are made of natural fibers, and these natural fibers are very absorbent.
-Years of dust, dander, dirt, sand, and more will be absorbed by fibers such as cotton, wool, and silk, contributing to that “old” rug smell.
+Years of dust, dander, dirt, debris, and more will be absorbed by fibers such as cotton, wool, and silk, contributing to that “old” rug smell.